Menu

 What Is Desmoplastic Mesothelioma?

 Desmoplastic mesothelioma is a less common form of malignant mesothelioma.
 Specifically, it is a subtype of sarcomatoid mesothelioma.
-Forms of mesothelioma, such as desmoplastic, are linked to asbestos exposure.
+Most forms of mesothelioma, including desmoplastic, are linked to asbestos exposure.

 Desmoplastic mesothelioma cells may develop in different areas of the body.
 They are most often found with malignant pleural mesothelioma, which develops in the lung lining.
 Desmoplastic mesothelioma has also been found in cases of peritoneal and pericardial mesothelioma.